hariniprakash296/Email-Drafter/README.md

 ## 🔍 What it does:

-**Email Draft Assistant** turns your raw bullet points into polished, ready‑to‑send emails—while teaching you how to sound like *you*.
+**Email Draft Assistant** turns your raw bullet points into polished, ready‑to‑send emails—while teaching you how to sound like *you*.  .
-- **Learn by example:** See AI‑generated drafts in your voice.
-- **Iterate fast:** Tweak prompts, refine tone, build muscle memory.
-- **Own your style:** Develop a personal “email signature” that’s unmistakably yours.

 ## 🚀 Key Features